 How much you can contribute to a Defined Benefit Plan will depend on your age, income level and years in business, as discussed below.
 Curious how much you may contribute?
 Use the calculator to find out.

 In a Defined Benefit Plan, a single sum as high as $2.9 million can be paid at age 62.
 The limit phases in over 10 years and reflects both contributions deposited and investment returns.
 Because contributions to the Defined Benefit Plan generally are made each year, the shorter the horizon to retirement, the higher the annual contribution can be without exceeding this limit.
 Conversely, a longer horizon results in a lower annual contribution limit.

 In addition to the Defined Benefit limit being based on age, the contribution limit also is adjusted for income level.
-Specifically, if a business owner's compensation average is less than $225,000, the $2.9 million limit is reduced proportionally for the lower compensation average.
+Specifically, if a business owner's compensation average is less than $230,000, the $2.9 million limit may be reduced proportionally for the lower compensation average.